Benchaklei/Chip8-Emulator/README.md

+# Disclaimer:
+**This project is experimental and may contain bugs.
+Use at your own risk.
+The author(s) are not responsible for any damages or losses resulting from the use of this software.**

 # Chip8 machine interpreter/emulator

 This is a Chip8 emulator I wrote in C with the help of Queso Fuego's Youtube chip8 series: